By Chandresh Shah

 · Delegating everything.

 Here are some examples of what I have observed while working with clients:

 A solo provider in his private practice has a very respected position in his area.
 He loved talking to patients and taking care of them.
 Beyond that, he pushed everything else to others.
 He said he had a very capable office manager.
-A couple of months ago, he called me in panic saying that some good staff members were leaving and his billing collections was falling behind.
+A couple of months ago, he called me in a panic saying that some good staff members were leaving and his billing collections were falling behind.
 He was at a loss to explain the reasons.
 He also commented that perhaps he had the wrong person in charge of office management all along.

 His office manager was actually a very capable person.